Signed in as:

 https://www.merckmanuals.com/.../medical.../air-travel...

-Disclaimer: Fluoroquinolone Toxicity Study does not provide medical advice, and all articles and written content are intended for informational purposes only.
-We do our best to provide accurate information.
-Such information is not a substitute for professional medical advice, diagnosis or treatment.
-Supplements, treatments, and pharmaceutical outcomes can vary greatly between individuals, especially with those damaged by FQ drugs.
+Fluoroquinolone Toxicity Study does not provide medical advice, and all articles, video, and written content are intended for informational purposes only.
+It is not a substitute for professional medical advice, diagnosis or treatment.
+Supplements, treatments, and pharmaceutical outcomes can vary greatly between individuals.